ccoutant/dwarf-locations/chapter2-diffs.md

 ## <span class="add">2.5 Values and Locations [NEW]</span>

+<span class="add">As described in Section 2.2, DWARF attributes may have
+different classes of values.
+In many cases, attribute values directly provide the numeric value of a property such as bounds of an array, the size of a type, the value of a named constant in the program, or a string value such as the name of a variable or type.
+In other cases, they provide the *location* of a data object, such as the address of a variable or common block (see Section 4.1), instead of directly providing the value of the object.</span>

+<span class="add">The attribute value classes *constant* and *string* are used
+to provide static values for properties, but often the values need to be computed dynamically.
+The classes *exprval* and *vallist* indicate that the attribute value is to be computed by evaluating a DWARF expression (described in Chapter 3).</span>

-<span class="add">A DWARF expression is evaluated in a context that determines whether
+<span class="add">A DWARF expression of class *exprval* can be used to compute
-its result is expected to be a value or a location.
-Expressions that are expected to produce a location are called "location descriptions."</span>

-<span class="add">Values on the stack are typed, and can represent a value of any
-supported base type of the target machine, or of the generic type, which is an integral type that has the size of an address in the default address space on the target machine, and unspecified signedness.</span>

-<span class="add">*The generic type is the same as the unspecified type used for stack
-operations defined in DWARF Version 4 and before.*</span>
+a value that cannot be given statically, such as the upper bound of a dynamic array.</span>

+<span class="add">Sometimes, an attribute value may depend on the program
+counter, such as the loop vectorization factor.
+A value list (see Section 3.17), encoded using class *vallist*, can be used in this case.
+A value list is a list of DWARF expressions, each associated with a range of program counters.</span>

-<span class="add">*Debugging information must provide consumers a way to
+<span class="add">The class *address* is used to provide a static
-find the location of program variables, determine the bounds of dynamic arrays and strings, and possibly to find the base address of a subroutine’s stack frame or the return address of a subroutine.
-Furthermore, to meet the needs of recent computer architectures and optimization techniques, debugging information must be able to describe the location of an object whose location changes over the object’s lifetime.*</span>

-<span class="add">Information about the location of program objects is provided by
-location descriptions and location lists.</span>
+memory address for an object located in memory, and the classes *exprloc* and *loclist* indicate that the location of an object is to be computed by evaluating a DWARF expression.
+In these cases, where the DWARF expression is expected to produce a location, the expression is called a “location expression.”</span>

+<span class="add">*(In DWARF 5, the term “location description” was used to
+refer both to a sequence of DWARF operations that evaluates to a location, and to the result of that evaluation.
+For DWARF 6, we use the terms “location expression” for the expression and “location” for the result of evaluating the expression.)*</span>

-<span class="add">A **location description** is a DWARF expression yielding a
+<span class="add">The class *exprloc* is used to provide a location
-single location.
-These are sufficient for describing the location of any object as long as its lifetime is either static or the same as the lexical block that owns it, excluding any prologue or epilogue ranges, and it does not move during its lifetime.
-As the value of an attribute, a location description is encoded using class `locdesc`.</span>
+expression that yields a single location.
+This is sufficient to describe the location of an object whose lifetime is either static or the same as the lexical block that owns it (excluding any prologue or epilogue ranges), and that does not move during its lifetime.</span>

+<span class="add">A location list (see Section 3.18), encoded using class
-<span class="add">A **location list** describes objects that have a limited
-lifetime or change their location during their lifetime.
-A location list is a list of location descriptions, each associated with a range of program counters.
-Location lists are described in Section 3.18.
-As the value of an attribute, a location list is encoded using class `loclist` (which serves as an index into a separate section containing location lists).</span>
+*loclist*, describes objects that have a limited lifetime or that change their location during their lifetime.
+A location list is a list of location expressions, each associated with a range of program counters.</span>

 <span class="add">A location list may have overlapping PC ranges, and thus
-may yield more than one location.
-In these cases, the object value stored in each location is expected to be the same (except for uninitialized/undefined parts of the value).</span>
+may yield multiple locations.
+In this case, the object value stored in each location is expected to be the same (except for uninitialized/undefined parts of the value).</span>

 <span class="add">*A location list that yields multiple locations can be